 Paul Bookbinder, historian

 Rising support for Hitler and the Nazis.
 Between 1924 and 1932, Hitler and his agents busied themselves with reforming and expanding the NSDAP.
-They re-badged the NSDAP as a legitimate contender for Reichstag seats; toned down their anti-Semitic and anti-republican rhetoric; recruited members to increase party membership; and transformed the NSDAP into a national rather than a Bavarian party.
+They re-badged the NSDAP as a legitimate contender for Reichstag seats; toned down their anti-Semitic and anti-republican rhetoric; recruited members to increase party membership; and transformed the NSDAP into a national party rather than a Bavarian group.
 Hitler also chased support from powerful interest groups: German industrialists, wealthy capitalists, press barons like Alfred Hugenberg and the upper echelons of the Reichswehr.
 Without these changes, Hitler and the NSDAP would not have been in a position to seek power in the early 1930s.